NomicFoundation/hardhat-vscode/docs/codebase.md

 After this transformation, Foundry's remappings are added to the compilation's `input.settings`.
 These remappings are obtained during the initialization stage, where we invoke `forge` to obtain different configuration values.
 It's important to note that forge provides the remappings in a recursive manner, so by invoking it on the root project it also gives us the remappings from the imported libraries and their dependencies.

+### File claiming

+A given foundry project that was successfully initialized will claim ownership over solidity files inside the configured contracts, lib, test and scripts folders.
+If the project is unable to initialize (e.g. forge command not found), we can't determine the configured folders so we default to claiming all solidity files inside the base folder or any subdirectories.

+## Projectless (no framework)

+We provide support to editing standalone solidity files or projects with unknown frameworks.
+We do our best effort to provide validation by building the input and invoking the solidity compiler from the language server.

+When a file is requested for validation, the first step is crawling all it dependencies recursively through the import statements.
+We use `solidity-analyzer` for this, which scraps the imports and the solidity pragma statements from solidity files.
+The import paths supported for projectless files are relative and absolute path imports (i.e. no remappings, no direct imports).

+If all imports were crawled successfully, we process the list of found pragma statements, and match it against a list of available solc versions using the `semver` package.
+The highest matched version is used for compilation.